Skip to main content

 Metabolic Interplay and Systemic Health

-The does not function in isolation; it is deeply interwoven with metabolic health.
+The endocrine system does not function in isolation; it is deeply interwoven with metabolic health.
 Fertility challenges themselves often correlate with metabolic dysregulation, such as insulin resistance, polycystic ovary syndrome (PCOS), or thyroid dysfunction.
 The stress of fertility treatments, coupled with potential weight fluctuations and dietary changes, can further impact glucose homeostasis and lipid profiles.

 Hormonal optimization protocols, therefore, must consider this broader metabolic context.
 For instance, optimizing testosterone levels in hypogonadal men can improve insulin sensitivity and body composition.
 Similarly, restoring estrogen and progesterone balance in women can influence inflammatory markers and bone mineral density.